Erangr90/Smart-Cart/README.md

   }
 )

-rs.status()

 ```

-# Create `.env` file at the root directory for mongoDb and add the following:
+# Create `.env` file at the mongo directory for and add the following:

 ```
 MONGO_INITDB_ROOT_USERNAME= adminUser